Contact us

 How much have you raised?

-Everyone will be invited to support this historic fundraiser!
-All parents, grandparents, alumni, parents of alumni, Trustees, faculty, and staff will be asked to support this important work.
+Everyone will be invited to support this historic effort!
+All parents, grandparents, alumni, parents of alumni, trustees, faculty, staff, and friends will be asked to consider supporting this important work.

-Every gift is important, and it will take thousands of gifts of all sizes to make this vision a reality.
+Every gift is important!
+It will take every single gift to make this vision a reality.
 Not only will your gift help make this campaign possible, your gift, no matter the amount, will show our community that we are invested in the School.
-Full participation sends a powerful message and demonstrates our collective support for Sidwell Friends.
+Full participation sends a powerful message and demonstrates our belief in Sidwell Friends.
+Please participate at a level that is meaningful to you and your family.

 I already support The Sidwell Friends Fund.
 Is that included in this campaign?